Turning babysitting into a business

 Teens can put together a short questionnaire and interview some members of their target market.
 This information can help when deciding what services are most important to customers as well as appropriate pricing strategies.

-There are many ways for a babysitter to think of themselves as an entrepreneur, and applying one or more of these skills to a babysitting venture can lead to increased success as a babysitter and a business owner.
+There are many ways for a babysitter to , and applying one or more of these skills to a babysitting venture can lead to increased success as a babysitter and a business owner.
 Michigan 4-H has resources and information about entrepreneurship and money management.
 You can also read these Michigan State University Extension articles for more information, “Hitting the bull’s eye: Defining your target market!” and “Is your summer job worth more than money?”